SEO sitelinks can improve the appearance of your snippet in Google search results, which means higher Click-through

-Here is another example when you search for “SEO Tutorial” on Google.
+Here is another example when you search for “digital marketing certificate” on Google.

 As you can see in the example above, besides the post title and description, Google also shows several links that point to sections within the same post.

 Anatomy of Google Search Snippets

 To help you understand how sitelinks work, let us quickly examine the different parts that make a results snippet.

 A Google search snippet consists of the following parts:

 For the first three parts, there are ways to control their appearance.

 For the last part, you cannot directly select what is shown as a sitelink.
 It’s up to Google to decide whether to show or not sitelinks for the particular search query.